AsgNie/RiVIS/ReadMe.md

 * The simulator must be able to read and execute RISC-V instructions from a binary input file.
 * The simulator must stop executing either at the end of the input file, or if the `ecall`-instruction is called with an input of `10`.
 * The simulator must write out the 32 registers to a binary file at end of program, from lowest to highest.
-* The simulator must implement a 1 MB stack, and initialise the stack pointer to it.
+* The simulator must implement 1 MB program memory (or possible more).
+Test programs will set stack pointer to `0x100000` with the stack growing towards lower addresses.
 * The simulator must be able to execute on an x64 machine running Ubuntu.

 The correct implementation of the simulator will be judged by comparing the simulators binary output of the 32 registers to known solutions for a set of test files.